renuka98/benchmark_interpretability/README.md

 The data is evaluated for the following logs.
 The feature importances and the generated local explanations are used for model interpretations.
 The explanations are available in the notebooks.
 BPIC 2011, BPIC 2012, and BPIC 2015

-Explanations enable us to identify:
+Explanations enable us to do the following:

-Compare and use the relevant encoding and bucketing methods
+1. Compare and use the relevant encoding and bucketing methods

 BPIC 2012 results